 What opportunities are available?Udacity Instructors are contracted for different types of work, some of which include:

-- Developing one full course
+- Instructor: Development one full course

-- Building a course project
+- Course Proposal: Proposing a new course

 How are Instructors selected?Instructors are selected based on:

 1) A demonstrated record of professional experience and demonstrated expertise in a digital subject related to Udacity schools.